lynkos/blog/README.md

 22. Back in Enveloppe settings, paste it in the **GitHub token** area

 ### Setup Image Proxy
-A custom [CloudFlare Worker](https://workers.cloudflare.com) hotlinks images from sites that may restrict it (e.g. Twitter/X).
+A custom [Cloudflare Worker](https://workers.cloudflare.com) hotlinks images from sites that may restrict it (e.g. Twitter/X).
 This way I can embed images from Twitter/X (otherwise they don't appear).

 1. Sign up and/or login to [Cloudflare](https://cloudflare.com)
 2. Go to [your dashboard](https://dash.cloudflare.com)